 It can be a tough journey to start finding memory care facilities for our parent or loved one, but it is something that must be done when necessary.
 However, the information that is found in this article can help you find and pay for a facility so that you don't have to feel like you are doing this all alone.

 If you would like more information about memory care facilities in Minnesota, then please use our comprehensive dementia & Alzheimer’s homes directory below:

 10 Best Memory Care Facilities in Minnesota

-When trying to locate memory care facilities in St Paul, Minnesota, you will come across Kimball Court as a wonderful and upscale memory care option that is located at 545 North Snelling Ave in 55104 zip code.
-Kimball Court offers services that include monitoring of medications, emergency system with constant monitoring and physical, occupational and speech therapy.
-Its license # is 26481.
-Kimball Court offers memory care not just to seniors in St Paul, but also to Ramsey county older adults.
+When looking for memory care centers in Minneapolis, Minnesota, you will come across Dr Thomas H Johnson's House Wi as a wonderful and luxury dementia and memory care option that is situated at 5515 5517 Penn Avenue So in 55419 zip code.
+Dr Thomas H Johnson's House Wi includes services like scheduled transportation, a pet friendly environment and physical, occupational and speech therapy.
+Its license # is 21508.
+Dr Thomas H Johnson's House Wi offers memory care services not just to seniors in Minneapolis, but also to Hennepin county older adults.

-For seniors who require help with daily living, Supportive Living Services can be the best choice for memory care assisted living in Minneapolis, Minnesota.
-It offers amenities that include individually designed programs, emergency call response system and special activities for Alzheimer’s patients.
-Supportive Living Services is licensed by the state of Minnesota with license # 30518.
+For seniors who require help with daily living tasks, Oak Park Place can be the perfect choice for memory care assisted living in Albert Lea, Minnesota.
+It includes amenities like faith-based services, dementia-trained nurses on staff and color-coded rooms to assist with memory.
+Oak Park Place is licensed in the state of Minnesota with license number 30707.